davenkin/andy-springboot-sample/ADRs/006_request_process_flow.md

 3. `EquipmentCommandService` loads the `Equipment`, then call `EquipmentRepository.delete()` to delete it.
 You might be wondering, why we need to first load the `Equipment` into memory then do the deletion.
 Will it be much simpler to directly delete by ID?
-The reason is that, before deletion, there might be some validations that need to happen, and also it might raise domain events.
+The reason is that, before deletion, there might be some validations that need to happen, and also it might raise Domain Events.
 So, in order to ensure such possibilities, the whole `Equipment` object is loaded into the memory.
 4. When `EquipmentRepository.delete()` is called, it automatically calls `AggregateRoot.onDelete()` which is implemented by `Equipment` to raise `EquipmentDeletedEvent`: